 Laurel Cemetery was incorporated in 1852 as Baltimore’s first nondenominational cemetery for African Americans.
 The location chosen was Belle Air Avenue (now Belair Road), on a hill long used as a burial ground for free and enslaved servants of local landowners.
 Laurel quickly became a popular place of burial for people across Black Baltimore’s socioeconomic spectrum, including the graves of 230 Black Civil War veterans, members of the United States Colored Troops (U.S.C.T.).
-After its creation, Laurel Cemetery was known as one of the most beautiful and prominent African American cemeteries in the city, with at least 5,000, but perhaps closer to 10,000 burials occurring at this site during the years of its formal incorporation.
+After its creation, Laurel Cemetery was known as one of the most beautiful and prominent African American cemeteries in the city.

 Serving as the commemorative center for the African American community in the late 1800’s, annual parades and Memorial Day gatherings to honor and decorate the graves of the Black Civil War veterans occurred regularly at Laurel Cemetery, which was also the resting place of many prominent members of Baltimore’s African American population.
 Historical records show that in 1894, Frederick Douglass traveled to Laurel Cemetery to speak on the occasion of the unveiling of a monument honoring Bishop Daniel Alexander Payne, who served as the sixth Bishop of the African Methodist Episcopalian (A.M.E.) church, and was a founder and former president of Wilberforce University.